scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 10 minutes
 - **Damage Type:** poison/death

 A thick miasma flows from your body, covering a 7x7 tile area centered on a point in range.
 The miasma flows around walls and down hills, but cannot climb more than 2 tiles.
 Any creature, except the caster, that enters the miasma for the first time this round or starts their turn there makes a Stamina save against your spellcasting roll.
-On failure they take a wound and 1 wound die in both poison and death damage, or half damage rounding down on success.
+On failure they take 1/1 in both poison and death damage, or half damage rounding down on success.
 A creature that fails its save gains poison 1 and hex 1 regardless of immunities or other effects until the start of their next turn.

 The miasma is a thick, viscous cloud.
 Creatures inside the miasma can only see adjacent tiles.
 The caster can feel any creature in the miasma, bypassing the need for sight.
 If there is a strong wind, such as wind created by _Gust_, the miasma cloud moves 1 tile per turn in the direction of the wind.